Understanding Commercial vs Personal Auto Insurance

 Corporations and partnerships face identical requirements.
 Any vehicle owned, leased, or registered to the business entity needs commercial coverage.
 This applies even if only one person drives the vehicle or uses it primarily for commuting.

 Sole proprietors enjoy more flexibility.
 If you operate as a sole proprietor and your vehicle remains titled in your personal name, you might add a business use endorsement to your personal policy rather than purchasing full commercial coverage.
 However, extensive business use or high-risk activities may still necessitate commercial policies.
+Note that insurers focus on how the vehicle is used, not just the entity structure — so even sole proprietors with heavy commercial use may need a full commercial policy.

 The critical factor is vehicle titling.
 Moving a personally-owned vehicle to LLC ownership triggers the commercial insurance requirement.
 Conversely, some sole proprietors title vehicles personally to maintain personal insurance options, though this strategy has tax and liability implications requiring professional guidance.